albright220/albright220/docs/SearchGuide.md

 <button onclick="myFunction('next1')">Next Book</button>
 <div id='next1' class="hide">
-    Using a keyword search with at most two keywords, find the book "China and the West: Music, Representation, and Reception". <br />
+    Using a keyword search with at most two keywords, find the book "China and the West: Music, Representation, and Reception".<br /><br />
     <button onclick="myFunction('next2')">Next Book</button>
     <div id='next2' class="hide">
         <br />Find a book related to rhetoric that was created in 1978 and has been published by the Cornell University Press.